-Keywords: [Pharmacist Intervention, Community Pharmacy, Drug-Related Problems, Drug-Drug Interactions, Adverse Drug Reactions, Pharmaceutical Care, Prescription Review.}
+Keywords: [Pharmacist Intervention, Community Pharmacy, Drug-Related Problems, Drug-Drug Interactions, Adverse Drug Reactions, Pharmaceutical Care, Prescription Review.]

 1. INTRODUCTION

 Drug-related problems (DRPs) present a global challenge in healthcare systems, significantly contributing to patient morbidity, hospitalization, and healthcare costs.
 In India, the lack of an effective prescription screening system both during prescribing and at the community pharmacy level has led to under-recognition of DRPs.(1) Factors such as time constraints, pharmacist understanding and limited clinical training impede the early detection and resolution of these issues.